 About Chris Allsman

 Please see my resume here for a complete list of my experience.
-I have some projects listed here, but at the moment they are mostly an archive of my undergraduate course projects.
+Below I elaborate on some recent themes in my work; I have other projects listed here, but at the moment they are mostly an archive of my undergraduate work.

 Security

-Increasingly, I have done work that interacts with program analysis algorithms (primarily related to dataflow analysis/abstract interpretation).
-Most recently, I've been working closely with security researchers on a new API for defining security rules which allows rule writers to cleanly and transparently introduce language-specific notions for how analysis should be conducted.
+Increasingly, I have done work with algorithms for dataflow analysis & abstract interpretation.
+Most recently, I've been working with security researchers on an API for defining security rules which allows for language-specific semantics to be injected into the shared analysis pipeline.

 Privacy